 The TC National Writers Series supports Grand Traverse area high school students in the five-county region interested in writing by bringing to life great conversations with today’s best-selling authors.
-Net proceeds from the Series are donated to a dedicated scholarship fund, which awards scholarships to junior and senior high school students planning to attend college for writing.
-The Series also provides free mentorship workshops and Q&A sessions for students with visiting Series authors.
+Net proceeds from NWS are donated to a dedicated Community Foundation scholarship fund, which awards scholarships to junior and senior high school students planning to attend college.
+The National Writers Series also provides free mentorship workshops and Q&A sessions for students with visiting NWS authors.

-It is the goal of the Writers Series of Traverse City, a part of the National Writers Series, with support of the Community Foundation and in cooperation with Michigan Writers, to award up to $6000 in scholarships ($2000 each) in the categories of poetry, fiction or non-fiction.
+It is the goal of the Writers Series of Traverse City, a part of the National Writers Series, with support of the Community Foundation and in cooperation with Michigan Writers, to award $3,000 in scholarships ($1,000 each) in the categories of poetry, fiction or non-fiction.
 In addition, winners will receive a master’s class in their submitted genre and have their work considered for publication in an upcoming issue of Dunes Review, Michigan Writers’ literary journal.
-All winners will be contacted by the Community Foundation and the National Writers Series scholarship committee and be recognized at an NWS author event in the spring of 2012.
+All winners will be contacted by the Community Foundation and the National Writers Series scholarship committee and be recognized at an NWS author event.

-Eligible writers must be residents of Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau County; attend public, parochial, private or home school; and be a junior or senior during the 2011-2012 school year.
+Eligible writers must be residents of Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau County; attend public, parochial, private or home school; and be a junior or senior during the previous school year.

 Students may submit in only onc category.
 All prose must be double-typed in 12 pt.
 New Times Roman font, within standard word document margins.
 The maximum word count for prose is 2000 words.
 Poetry submissions must not exceed 32 lines per page and may not include more than one poem per page.
 Each poem must begin on a new page, with a maximum of 10 pages.